tchienn/ohmyfood/README.md

 # Ohmyfood

 A menu selection application.
-A CSS animation-focused project using SCSS and HTML.
+A CSS animation-focused project using SCSS and HTML, made as a project for OpenClassrooms Web Development path.

 ## For developers